nicogravel/RhythmGaussianity/README.md

 |   CVE increases|   52.1739 %|   48.3871 %|
 |   CVE decreases|    47.8261 %|   51.6129 %|

-**Table 1.** Changes in RMS envelope and CVE in point to departures from rhythm Gaussianity.
+**Table 1.** Changes in RMS envelope and CVE point to departures from alpha rhythm Gaussianity.

 ### *Results*